If you could do some small thing, that might help ensure that your children had a habitable planet, would you do it?

 How can this be?

+Well, it's simple.
+For every ounce of plastic manufactured to create a container, 0.6 ounces of carbon is released into the atmosphere.
 Each container weighs about 2 ounces, so if you go count your resealable containers, you can calculate your carbon footprint.
 Let's say you have 12 resealable storage containers, your carbon footprint is 14.4 ounces (12 x 2 x 0.6).
 Given that there are 114.5 million households in the U.S. each of which likely has resealable plastic containors, that makes for over 4.6 trillion ounces of carbon released into the air.
-That's over 304 million pounds or the equivalent of over 50,700 Hummers (the heaviest consumer vehicle).
-For us folks who are not Hummer types, that the same as 89,000 Toyota Camrys.
-Now the idea of cabon emissions floating in the air, over your head is obscure and hard to relate to, but think in terms of 50,000 Hummers floating over your head.
+That's over 304 million poun

 Does that mean you can't send lunch to school?